Declaraciones sobre esclavitud moderna y transparencia en la cadena de suministro

 PARTNER NON-COMPLIANCE POLICY

-Where breaches of our standards and policies are identified, Burberry collaborates to find solutions to address the non-compliance.
+Where breaches of our standards and policies are identified, Burberry collaborates with local partners to find solutions to address the non-compliance.
 Where improvements are not made within a given time or there is an unwillingness to address the issue, we may consider terminating a particular business relationship.

-However, the policy is designed to allow partners a reasonable amount of time to rectify any non-compliance with the Principles, to minimise any potential detrimental impact on workers’ livelihoods.
+The policy is designed to allow partners a reasonable amount of time to rectify any non-compliance with the Principles, to minimise any potential detrimental impact on workers’ livelihoods, while always reserving the right to terminate contracts and take any other legal action possible, depending on the nature of the breach.

-In addition to the Responsible Business Principles, Burberry’s Ways of Working provide a set of guidelines which all employees must abide by, relating to a wide range of matters including personal conduct and whistleblowing.
+In addition to the Principles, Burberry’s Ways of Working provide a set of guidelines which all employees must abide by, relating to a wide range of matters including personal conduct and whistleblowing.
+Burberry employees, contractors and agency workers across our operations, also have access to a confidential whistleblowing hotline which ensures that there is always a way to report issues if usual routes of escalation are unavailable or restricted.

-We continue to implement additional risk management of our non-stock procurement supply chain, to gain more visibility of areas of greater risk, such as labour suppliers globally and construction contractors.
-All stock and non-stock suppliers are required to take responsibility for the prevention of forced, bonded and trafficked labour in their supply chain and certify that neither they nor any of their affiliates, contractors or sub-contractors engage or have engaged in any form of modern slavery.
+We continue to implement additional risk management of our non-stock procurement supply chain to gain more visibility of areas of greater risk, such as labour suppliers globally and construction contractors.
+Suppliers are required to take responsibility for the prevention of forced, bonded and trafficked labour in their supply chain and certify that neither they nor any of their affiliates, contractors or sub-contractors engage or have engaged in any form of modern slavery.
+This year, we have increased the due diligence conducted within our visual merchandising supply chain.

 Compliance with the Principles is a requirement of doing business with Burberry.
+Adherence to the Principles is included in contracts with suppliers.
+Finished goods suppliers sign a letter of undertaking confirming, amongst other matters, their commitment to the Principles and to cascade the Principles to their suppliers.
 We work with our business associates to support their compliance, and may act against those that do not demonstrate sufficient commitment to the Principles or are in breach of them.
-In the event of a business associate being found to be involved in modern slavery, we would act to first help safeguard the workers’ wellbeing and then to support the business associate with its remediation process including any actions to identify and address root cause issues.
+In the event of a business associate being found to be involved in modern slavery, we would first act to help safeguard the affected workers’ wellbeing and then to support the business associate with its remediation process including any actions to identify and address root cause issues.

-We continue to promote the management of modern slavery risks within and external to Burberry.
-In October 2017, the Home Secretary invited some of the UK’s largest companies, including Burberry, to join the Business Against Slavery Forum.
-Alongside Burberry’s CEO, Marco Gobbetti, seven founding members have begun to share intelligence and best practice to help businesses, inside and outside the forum, to identify, tackle and prevent slavery in their supply chains.
+We continue to promote the management of modern slavery risks within Burberry and externally.
+In October 2017, Burberry became a founding member of the Business Against Slavery Forum alongside some of the UK’s largest companies.
+As part of this, Burberry’s CEO, Marco Gobbetti shares intelligence and best practice to help businesses identify, tackle and prevent slavery in their supply chains.

-We have a global Responsibility team consisting of around 30 specialists, based in key product supply chain locations such as the UK, Italy and Hong Kong.
-Although ethical trading activities are coordinated by our Responsibility team, targets relating to working conditions in the supply chain are owned by our Supply Chain and relevant sourcing teams.
+We have a global responsibility team consisting of around 35 specialists in key locations globally.
+Although ethical trading activities are coordinated by our responsibility team, targets relating to working conditions in the supply chain are owned by our supply chain and relevant sourcing teams.
 Burberry employees, who are responsible for supply chain partner relationships and sourcing, also have personal KPIs related to labour conditions, recognising the potential impact of fair purchasing practices on labour conditions throughout our supply chain.

-In the event that any labour or human rights risks are identified, the Chief People, Strategy and Corporate Affairs Officer will report on such issues to the Group Risk Committee, which meets at least three times a year.
+In the event that any labour or human rights risks are identified, the Chief Supply Chain Officer will report on such issues to the Group’s Risk Committee, which meets at least three times a year.
+The Risk Committee is chaired by the Chief Operating and Financial Officer, who sits on the Burberry Group plc board.
+The Risk Committee reports into the Group’s Audit Committee.
+The Audit Committee is chaired by an independent non-executive member of the Board.

-Additionally, our ethical trading targets and sustainability strategy are reviewed by the Burberry Responsibility Advisory Committee (BRAC), including international NGOs Forum for the Future and Oxfam.
-This forum provides an important opportunity to gain an outside perspective on our programmes and determine whether we are focusing our actions and resources on the most salient labour rights’ risks throughout our operations.
+Additionally, our ethical trading targets and sustainability strategy are reviewed by the Burberry Responsibility Advisory Committee (BRAC), which includes representation from international Non-Governmental Organisations (NGOs) Forum for the Future and Oxfam.
+The BRAC provides a third-party perspective on our programmes to help determine whether we are focusing our actions and resources on the most salient labour rights’ risks throughout our operations.

 DUE DILIGENCE & ASSESSMENT OF OUR SUPPLY CHAIN

-For almost 15 years, we have had a programme aimed at safeguarding the labour conditions in our product supply chains.
+Over the last 15 years, we have had a programme aimed at monitoring the labour conditions in our product supply chains and safeguarding the workers engaged in that supply chain.

-Monitoring and verification activities are carried out throughout our finished goods and key raw material supply chain to support compliance with the Principles.
+Monitoring and verification activities are carried out throughout our finished goods and key raw material supply chains to support compliance with the Principles.
 To ensure our supply chain mapping stays up to date, we operate a strict approval process and conduct a transparency analysis with our vendors and commercial teams each season.
+Following this analysis, we conduct an assessment to identify any new or emerging areas of risk.

 New raw material suppliers are required to confirm they will adhere to the Principles and comply with applicable local laws.
-They agree that we may visit and assess their own compliance as well as that of their suppliers.
+They agree that we may visit and assess their own compliance and that of their suppliers.
 Before any new supplier is approved to participate in the Burberry supply chain, they are risk assessed for social compliance and any indication of forced, bonded or trafficked labour.
+If during this risk assessment a vulnerable workforce or geographical location risk is identified, a full audit will be completed and the results and the remediation plans (if any) will be evaluated before a decision on whether or not to approve is taken.

-In addition, before a factory is approved to produce Burberry finished goods, its compliance with the Principles and applicable local laws is assessed and the Burberry Responsibility Team must be satisfied of the factory’s commitment to the Principles.
+In addition, before a factory is approved to produce Burberry finished goods, we assess its compliance with the Principles and applicable local laws and commitment to uphold them.
+The responsibility team must be satisfied that the factory will uphold these standards before giving approval for production to begin.
 Audits, announced or unannounced, consist of worker interviews, document reviews and site tours, and are repeated periodically to confirm ongoing compliance and continuous improvement.
-The frequency of these audits depends on the level of performance in the last audit – better performing factories are audited less frequently.
-Worker interviews are always conducted confidentially and workers are selected at random, whilst at the same time ensuring a fair representation of the workforce, including, for example, union and worker representatives, first aiders and migrant workers.
-Between audits, our Responsibility Team works closely with facilities to implement preventative systems and improve the management of human rights and safety risks, amongst others.
-During the period 2017/18, 446 audits and 263 engagement visits were conducted.
+The frequency of audits depends on the level of performance in previous audits – better performing factories are audited less frequently.
+Worker interviews are always conducted confidentially and workers are selected at random with fair representation of the workforce, including, for example, union and worker representatives, first aiders and migrant workers.
+Our audit methodology prescribes that we interview at least 10% of the workers in a factory.
+Between audits, our Responsibility Team works closely with facilities to implement systems to prevent modern slavery and improve the management of human rights and safety risks, amongst others.
+During the period 2018/19, we conducted 481 audits and 221 engagement visits.

 ASSESSING OUR HUMAN RIGHTS IMPACT

-We are conscious that monitoring alone does not drive improvements in labour conditions and therefore have several other programmes in place to support our supply chain partners:
+Monitoring alone does not drive improvements in labour conditions and therefore we have several programmes in place to support our supply chain partners to improve labour conditions:

 WORKER GRIEVANCE MECHANISM

-We continue to work on programmes to capture comments and grievances from workers in our supply chain globally.
+We continue to work on programmes to capture comments and grievances from workers in our supply chain globally and address issues raised.

-This year, we have worked with Oxfam to develop a series of metrics to measure worker wellbeing in our supply chain and capture comments and feedback from workers.
+We have used the tool we developed with Oxfam to measure worker wellbeing in our supply chain and capture comments and feedback from workers with approximately 1,400 workers across eight facilities globally.

 TRAINING & RESOURCES

-Our Responsibility team includes specialists on labour and human rights, including modern slavery.
-All Burberry employees are introduced to Burberry’s Corporate Responsibility policies and programmes during their induction training, to ensure a general understanding of Burberry’s responsibilities in this area.
+Our responsibility team includes specialists on labour and human rights and modern slavery.
+All Burberry employees are introduced to Burberry’s corporate responsibility policies and programmes during their induction training to ensure a general understanding of Burberry’s responsibilities in this area.

-Informed by Burberry’s Human Rights Impact Assessment, a bespoke modern slavery and labour rights training programme has been developed in collaboration with ethical trade, human rights and labour standards consultancy, Impactt.
+Informed by Burberry’s Human Rights Impact Assessment, we developed a bespoke modern slavery and labour rights training programme in collaboration with the ethical trade, human rights and labour standards consultancy, Impactt.
 The training has been delivered to key employee groups who interact with Burberry’s supply chain networks.
-The targeted training is intended to support those travelling to supply chain facilities, to ensure they are familiar with the risk areas, likely indications of human rights abuses (including instances of modern slavery) and possible actions to take if an incident of modern slavery is identified.
-In addition, we have trained members of our human resources, health and safety, construction and fulfilment functions on modern slavery, on how to identify it and appropriate actions to take.
-The training has helped to embed Burberry’s policy of zero tolerance for modern slavery and respect for human rights throughout the business.
-An online training programme designed to boost awareness is now being rolled out to relevant employee groups at all levels.
-We plan to provide a refresher training every two years.
+The targeted training helps those travelling to supply chain facilities to be familiar with the risk areas, likely indications of human rights abuses (including instances of modern slavery) and possible actions to take if an incident of modern slavery is identified.
+In addition, we have trained members of our human resources, health and safety, construction and fulfilment teams on modern slavery, how to identify it and appropriate actions to take.
+This training has helped embed respect for human rights and a policy of zero tolerance for modern slavery throughout the business.
+An ongoing training programme will deliver updated training to relevant employee groups globally.

-In 2016/17, we provided tailored training on identification and combatting of modern slavery to suppliers.
-In-person training sessions were held with finished goods vendors who together manufacture 72% of our product.
+In 2016/17, we provided tailored training to suppliers on identifying and combatting modern slavery.
+In-person training sessions were held with finished goods vendors who together manufacture 72% of our products.
 Initially, this training was provided to key finished goods and raw material suppliers, third-party labour contractors and certain suppliers operating in sectors with a greater risk of modern slavery issues arising.
-Participants were required to develop and implement plans around the recruitment and ongoing management of workers, to reduce the risk of modern slavery in their operations and supply chain.
-These action plans continue to be monitored on an ongoing basis by our Responsibility team.
+Participants were required to develop and implement plans around the recruitment and ongoing management of workers to reduce the risk of modern slavery in their operations and supply chain.
+These plans continue to be monitored on an ongoing basis by our responsibility team.

 KEY PERFORMANCE INDICATORS